 A weekly snapshot of how people of all ages can match their time and talents to local needs.
 Each week Volunteer Connection brings you the “featured five” – five ways to get involved NOW!
 Volunteer Connection is a co-production of WFHB and the City of Bloomington Volunteer Network, working together to build an empowered, vibrant, and engaged community!

-Produced Carol Fischer
+Produced by Carol Fischer

-Executive producer Alycin Bektesh
+Executive Producer Alycin Bektesh

-Associate Producers Sarah Hetrick and Nick Tumino
+Associate Producers Sarah Hetrick & Nick Tumino

-News Director Josh Vidrich,
+News Director Josh Vidrich

-Original theme music provided by Mikial Robertson
+Original Theme Music Mikial Robertson

-Announcer is Sarah Hetrick
+Announcer Sarah Hetrick

 The 11th Annual Bloomington Pride Film Festival takes place tonight, Saturday, and Sunday at the Buskirk Chumley Theater.
 Its films will explore a wide variety of issues and situations involving gay, lesbian, bisexual, transgender, and queer communities.
 The weekend-long festival also includes live performances, a dance party, and a mass LGBTQ wedding.
 Correspondent Lauren Glapa spoke with co-director Sarah Perfetti about the festival for today’s WFHB feature exclusive.